Bath College of Domestic Science

 Bath College of Domestic Science was a small college in Bath, Somerset, England.

 The teaching of domestic subjects in Bath started in 1892 at 19 Green Park with the founding of the Bath Technical Schools.
-The Technical Instruction Act of 1889 had given local authorities power to levy a rate to provide such education.
+The Technical Instruction Act 1889 had given local authorities power to levy a rate to provide such education.
 In this building instruction also started in subjects including cabinet making, carpentry, joinery, masonry, mathematics and French.
 The prospectus for domestic subjects offered "Household and High-Class Cookery, Laundry Work, Dressmaking, Stitchery and Ornamental Needlework".

 In 1960 a local newspaper published a history of the college which stated:

 "The College owes its existence to a decision taken by Miss M H Lawrie in 1893.
 She was then conducting classes in cookery and sewing for a small number of ladies at 19 Green Park.
 They attended the classes merely to be more efficient in the supervision of their domestic staff, but in 1893 they were joined by a woman who had another purpose in mind - to qualify as a teacher of domestic subjects.
 And so in this accidental way the college changed its course and, raising its standards, started to cater for people who wished to become teachers."

 Bath Guildhall 1864, before the new Technical schools extension was built.